Lawyers consider class action in Davenport building collapse; city releases investigator contracts

 George Jones, an attorney from southern Iowa, advertised on Facebook this week meetings with attorneys from his office on Thursday, who also were surveying the damage.

-A class action suit allows a single person or a small number of persons to represent the interest of a larger, similar group, according to the Iowa Judicial Branch.
-A judge must authorize class action status.
+A class-action suit allows a single person or a small number of people to represent the interest of a larger, similar group, according to the Iowa Judicial Branch.
+A judge must authorize class-action status.

 People are also reading…